In a previous post, I showed you how to remove billing fields in WooCommerce, without using a plugin.

 Once you’re in the functions.php

-file, add this code at the very bottom:
+file, add the following code at the very bottom or right above the ending tag ?>

 add_filter( 'woocommerce_default_address_fields' , 'optional_default_address_fields' );